 All requests to have alcohol at University events are to be routed through the President's Office for review and processing.
-Please send this completed request form to Stephanie Elsea by email (stephanieelsea@atsu.edu) or by interoffice mail.
+Please send this completed request form to the President's Office by email (president forms@atsu.edu) or by interoffice mail. \Limited to two drink tickets per attendee.